bakle/DronePHP/README.md

 ## Installation

 You can install DronePHP via composer.
-A copy of *composer.phar* is given in [DronePHP Skeleton](https://github.com/Pleets/DronePHP-Skeleton).
+A copy of *composer.phar* is given in [fermius/DronePHP Skeleton](https://github.com/fermius/DronePHP-Skeleton).

 ## License